Sewing a simple small sling bag for your kids is fast and easy with this quick and free tutorial.

 - Fold over the top of the tote where it hits the top of the strap.
 If you like you can press this fold.

-If you are using a button as an embellishment, add it after the tote is finished.
+If you are using a button as an embellishment, add it after the small sling bag is finished.
 I like to use a large button as a “weight” to hold the flap down a bit.

 You can also use two buttons and a short length of elastic to create a more secure closure for your sling tote.
 This would be especially useful if your child plans to use it as a purse.
-In which case, you might want to sew her up a small pouch, wrist strap and chapstick holder (tutorial coming very soon!).
+In which case, you might want to sew her up a small pouch, wrist strap and chapstick holder.